Norway says Russia jammed GPS signal during NATO drill

 In an email Tuesday to The Associated Press, the ministry said it "was aware that that jamming has been recorded between Oct.
 16 and Nov.
 7 from the Russian forces" on the Arctic Kola peninsula.

 NATO's huge exercise Trident Juncture that included soldiers from 31 countries, was staged in Norway from Oct.
 25 to Nov.
-7. Finland and Sweden, which are not NATO members, also took part in the drill.
+7. Finland and Sweden, which aren't NATO members, also took part in the drill.

-The jamming of the location signals is not believed to have caused any accidents.
+The jamming of the location signals isn't believed to have caused any accidents.

 Over the weekend, Finnish Prime Minister Juha Sipila said his country's GPS location signals were intentionally disrupted in the northern Lapland region.